The King of Fighters: Battle de Paradise: Reception

 Hardcore Gaming 101 said that that while the game could be labeled as a Mario Party focused on The King of Fighters based on similar gameplay, Japanese players played it more for the Dreamcast port of The King of Fighters '99 which was inaccessible in Western regions.
 As a result, the writer believes the game did not age well for modern gamers he believes there is not much to attract returning fans.
+NintendoLife says that the game requires too much reading of manuals to progress as well remembering information about SNK history that might divide players.
+Magazine gM welcomed the series's first sugoroku game especially since it was connected to the KOF '99 game and players can interact with others.
+In regards to the difficulty, the writer said the game creates elaborate schemes which can be seen as intense.
+There was praise for the variety as well as the inclusion of The King of Fighters characters who retain their original moves in the game.